peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.mat4transpose(m4) <a id='H3DU.Math.mat4transpose'></a>

 Returns the transpose of a 4x4 matrix.
+(A transpose is a matrix whose rows are converted to columns and vice versa.)

 #### Parameters